artemave/vjs/README.md

 ## What is this?

-A Vim plugin that adds a bunch of power tricks for writing Javascript/TypeScript.
+A Vim plugin that adds a bunch of refactoring tools for Javascript/TypeScript.
 Namely:

 - extract variable
 - extract function/method